Case Recording

 10. Security of Records

-A 'clear desk policy' i.e. no printed copies of information/documents in electronic case records to be left unattended must be in place and monitored by the team manager.
+A 'clear desk policy' i.e. no printed copies of information/documents in electronic children/young people and families records to be left unattended must be in place and monitored by the team manager.

 Electronic records, containing any personally identifying information, should be kept securely.
 No one should access an LCS or EHM record, other than with their own log in details and passwords, which must not be shared with other people.
 If a member of staff believes their log in and password is no longer secure they can either contact the ICT User Support help desk to change the details or they can change their password themselves by going into My Profile.
 Arrangements will include password protection, automatic log out of screens, logging off computers and changing passwords on a regular basis.